 I live near Smith—may I commute?

 Smith summer programs are residential, and there are no commuters.
 Living away from home with your friends in the program is a great learning experience (plus it is lots of fun).
-We don't want you to miss out on this by going home after classes.
+We don't want you to miss out on this experience by going home after classes.

 What if I get homesick?

 We expect that some participants will feel homesick.
 When you arrive at Smith on that first Sunday, you'll see right away that our staff is prepared to help you.
 We'll greet you, assist you in settling into your room, give you a tour of the campus, sit with you over dinner in the house dining room and introduce you to lots of new friends.
 The next morning, we will escort you to your first class, and you'll be on your way!
-Most important, the summer program staff will be there to listen at any time.
+Most importantly, the summer program staff will be there to listen at any time.